-Banks.
 I don’t recommend using your bank to open an IRA account unless it bank offers a full brokerage service.
 This is because banks generally offer fewer investment options, which are usually limited to CDs, money market funds, and cash equivalents.
-Some banks offer other investment options, but usually with higher fees than you can find at a brokerage firm like Fidelity or Vanguard, or a discount online brokerage like Scottrade E*Trade or Zecco.
+Some banks offer other investment options, but they usually charge substantially higher fees than you can find at a brokerage firm like Fidelity or Vanguard, or a discount online brokerage like Scottrade, E*TRADE, or Ally Invest.
 A bank is convenient, but rarely has the best investment options.

-Full service mutual fund firms.
-Mutual fund firms typically have a wide variety of funds with low expense ratios, and are often the best place to purchase index funds, target date retirement funds, mutual funds and similar investments.
+Mutual fund firms typically have a wide variety of funds with low expense ratios and are often the best place to purchase index funds, target date retirement funds, mutual funds, and similar investments.
 Fidelity, Vanguard, Charles Schwab, and T. Rowe Price are good places to check out if you need to open an investment account.
 All of these companies offer Traditional and Roth IRAs along with many other investment options.

 The downside is that many of these companies have higher minimums to invest in their funds and usually charge more for individual stock trades.
 However, some of these brokerage firms will waive the minimums for IRAs if you can commit to a minimum monthly investment.
 The same goes for IRA custodial fees, which may be waived with recurring investments or a minimum account balance.

 How to choose a discount brokerage.
-Here are tips on how to choose an online brokerage, along with reviews of several top discount brokerage firms: Zecco review, E*Trade Brokerage Review, TradeKing review, Scottrade review.
+Here are tips on how to choose an online brokerage, along with reviews of several top discount brokerage firms.

 Now that you know what you are looking for when opening a Roth IRA, you can go find the best brokerage for your needs.
 Or, stay tuned for tomorrow’s article which features a list of the best mutual fund firms and discount brokerages to open a Roth IRA.